ehamberg/gtdguide/src/lyagtd.markdown

 </div>

 When you have determined the next action you should consider if it takes two minutes or less to do it.
 If it does, do it right away.
-(Things like and <span class="action">"e-mail funny cat video to grandma"</span>.)
+(Things like and ^^"e-mail funny cat video to grandma"^^.)
 The reason for this is simple: if the action takes two minutes or less, the overhead of tracking it will be very large compared to how long it takes to just *do* it.
 If it takes more than two minutes you should **delegate** it if appropriate--noting what was delegated and when on a @@waiting for@@ list, or add it to your own @@next actions@@ list.
 Unless your secret superpower is delegation, this is probably where most things will end up.

-To summarise, when processing your @@in@@ list(s), you should follow this procedure:
+To summarise, when processing your @@in@@ list(s), you should follow this
+procedure:

 <div class="important">